klaundal/dipole/README.md

 Calculation of dipole axis, dipole poles, dipole tilt angle, and subsolar point is described in Laundal, K.M. & Richmond, A.D.
 Space Sci Rev (2017) 206: 27. https://doi.org/10.1007/s11214-016-0275-y

+(Note that there seems to be a mistake in equation 14 of that paper, showing a formula for for the centered dipole longitude in the northern hemisphere.
+That formula will give the pole longitude in the southern hemisphere instead)

 # dependencies
 numpy, pandas